 In order to eliminate duplicate photos we have to start at the source, with your camera.

 Unfortunately for your phone, there is nothing you can do as the file numbering scheme is already set for your phone.
 Fortunately however, most modern phones have the continuous file naming scheme already in use, so you can pretty much skip this step if your phone is the only camera you use.

-Modern digital cameras have different file naming schemes available.
+Modern standalone digital cameras (those devices that are only cameras…not your phone) have different file naming schemes available.
 The most common two schemes are Continuous and Auto Reset.

 This is the first good measure to guard against duplicate files.

 If you choose Auto Reset, then your file numbering will start with 1 every time you put in a memory card in your camera.

 2. Delete Your Digital Photos After Each Transfer